DidierRLopes/meme-filter/README.md

 ./didiFilter.py --locationFolder=dragonBall/ --query='What DBZ character am I?' --maxPeople=2

 Hope you have fun with it!
 Would be keen to see what have you used this for

+Things to do:
+ - fix error with -b flag
+ - record a video
+ - take a picture
+ - probably add both these to a folder? like results/pictures and results/videos ?